Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Palm Bay, Florida Ranked
+Top Grease Trap Cleaning Companies in Palm Bay, Florida Ranked

 For any restaurant, food truck, or commercial kitchen in Palm Bay, maintaining a clean and compliant grease trap isn't just a good practice-it's a legal requirement.
 The City of Palm Bay has specific ordinances designed to prevent Fats, Oils, and Grease (FOG) from entering the municipal sewer system, where they can cause costly blockages and environmental damage.
 Compliance involves a strict schedule of professional pumping, annual inspections, and meticulous record-keeping.
 This guide outlines the essential steps for Palm Bay food service establishments to manage their grease interceptor maintenance effectively, avoid significant fines, and ensure their operations run smoothly.